-The 400CS/400CDT (400 Series) is one of the lightest and most advanced portable computers available.
-Utilizing advanced technology and high-speed components, the 400 series offers multimedia functions, excellent display legibility, battery operation, and IBM PC/AT compatibility.
-The 400 series system unit has the following features:
+The 410 Series is one of the lightest and most advanced portable computers available.
+Utilizing advanced technology and high-speed components, the 410 series offers multimedia functions, excellent display legibility, battery operation and IBM PC/AT compatibility.
+The system unit consists of the following features: